GenjiHatakata/D3-graphics/README.md

 ## The charts

 All charts are designed with updating data in mind.
-They support a workflow in which a user may modfy graph data several times during each session (e.g. add or update project dates, and cash requirements, add *proformas*, and so on).
+They support a workflow in which a user may modfy graph data several times during each session (e.g. add or update project dates and cash requirements, add *proformas*, and so on).

 The sample charts here use random data.
 ### __Bar chart__